-For 2015, we expect that our Compensation Committee will take into account substantially similar criteria in determining whether the pro rata amount of Ms. Mumford's bonus to be reimbursed is reasonable and appropriate for reimbursement by our Company and whether to approve her LTIP unit award.
+For 2018, we expect that our Compensation Committee will take into account substantially similar criteria in determining whether the pro rata amount of Mr. Herlihy's and Mr. Smernoff's bonuses to be reimbursed is reasonable and appropriate for reimbursement by our Company and whether to approve an LTIP unit award for them.